quildtide/Reckoner-Client-for-PA/README.md

 ReckonerPA is a PA-specific implementation of Reckoner based on Reckoner.jl.
 It lives at http://pa.reckoner.info.

-An outdated form of its code can be found at https://github.com/Thalassocracy/ReckonerPA.
+An often-outdated form of its code can be found at https://github.com/quildtide/ReckonerPA.

 More documentation will be available in the future.

 ### Data Sources

-ReckonerPA currently draws its data from 3 active sources, 1 legacy source, and 1 backup source.
+ReckonerPA currently draws its data from 2 active sources, 2 legacy sources, 1 backup source, and 2 supplemental sources.

-Additionally, there are plans in the future to add 2 more active sources and 5 more legacy sources,
+Additionally, there are plans in the future to add 3 more active sources and 3 more legacy sources,

 A more in-depth explanation of what each source brings to Reckoner will eventually be added.

 #### Active Sources
-- SuperStats
-- PA Inc Replayfeed API
+- Old PA Inc Replayfeed API
 - PA Inc Gamefeed API
+- *ReckonerPA Recorder2, a more accurate replayfeed archive*
+- *ReckonerPA Reporter, a team composition reporting tool*
 - *palobby.com/replays*
-- *a manual corrections document*

 #### Legacy Sources
+- SuperStats
 - River's Ladder
 - *a pre-Titans Pastats backup*
 - *Exodus Tournaments*
-- *private server replayinfo.json documents*
-- *a list of manually-recorded games*
 - *Selected Challonge Tournaments*

 #### Backup Sources
-- Recorder (a legacy replayfeed archive)
+- ReckonerPA Recorder (a legacy replayfeed archive)

+#### Supplemental Sources
+- private server replayinfo.json documents (including several hundred AI vs AI matchups)
+- a manual corrections document
+- *a list of manually-recorded games*